comerzio2024/CommerzioS/PROJECT_DOC.md

 ## Project Overview

-**CommerzioS** (also known as ServeMKT) is a comprehensive service marketplace platform designed specifically for the Swiss market.
+**CommerzioS** is a comprehensive service marketplace platform designed specifically for the Swiss market.
 It connects service providers (vendors) with customers seeking various services, from home maintenance to professional consultations.

 ### Core Value Proposition
 - **For Vendors**: Platform to showcase services, manage bookings, receive payments securely via escrow